-EOP&S and CARE office is located in Building 700, Room 735 (530) 661-5728
+EOP&S and CARE Office Building 700-Room 735 530-661-5728

-Like us on FaceBook!!! www.facebook.com/EOPSwcc
+Like us on Facebook!! www.facebook.come/EOPSwcc

 YCCD eLearning & Instructional Television Courses

 The YCCD eLearning and Instructional Television courses are specifically designed to meet the educational lifestyle of Yuba Community College District's students.
 Students may take a course while at home, work, at a high school, or on another one of YCCD's campuses.
 Some faculty may require you to come to a YCCD campus for an orientation, review, and examination.